FoxyChmoxy/nasm-compiler/readme.md

-# nasm runner and my homeworks
+# nasm compiler and my homeworks
 > You don't have to write your folder name inside of braces

 - **run.sh** - compiler